Garibaldi biscuit

 The Garibaldi biscuit consists of currants squashed and sandwiched between two thin oblongs of biscuit dough before baking.
 The biscuits are similar to Eccles cake.

 Popular with British consumers as a snack for over 150 years, the Garibaldi biscuit is conventionally consumed with tea or coffee.
 The biscuits also exist under different names in other countries, including Australia (with the name "Full O'Fruit") and New Zealand (with the name "Fruitli Golden Fruit").
-In the Netherlands, a similar biscuit, called Sultana, has been produced since 1935 by Verkade.
+In the Netherlands, Sultana, a similar biscuit, has been produced since 1935 by Verkade.
 Another similar biscuit is the Golden Fruit Raisin Biscuit, once made by Sunshine Biscuits in the US.

 Appearance

 When bought in supermarkets in the UK (under several brands, all very similar), Garibaldi biscuits usually come in four strips of five biscuits each.
 They have a golden brown, glazed exterior and a moderately sweet pastry, but their defining characteristic is the layer of squashed fruit which gives rise to the colloquial name dead fly biscuits, squashed fly biscuits, because the squashed fruit resemble squashed flies.